data-8/sp23/policies.md

 All assignments (homework, labs, and projects) will be submitted on Gradescope.
 Please refer to [this tutorial](https://drive.google.com/file/d/1SGK6B7b1VGChPvCNKyIcdt02g7l-j8Dd/view?usp=sharing) for submitting assignments.

 ### Late Submission
 **The deadline for all assignments in this course is 11 PM PST**.
 Assignments submitted **less than an hour** after the deadline will not be marked as late. **Homework and lab submissions after this time <span style="text-decoration: underline">will not be accepted</span>**.
-The only exceptions are DSP extensions.
+Instructions on how to request an assignment extension are on the [accommodations page](../accommodations/).

 Your two lowest homework scores and two lowest lab scores will be dropped in the calculation of your overall grade.
 If you have an ongoing situation that prevents you from completing course content, please contact your lab TA.